> > Custody

 There are lots of other language options.
 For example, we do not use the word custody.
 We have a parenting agreement which lists how decisions are to be made.
 Or, there is parallel parenting e.g. mom makes decisions regarding health and dad makes decisions re: education.

-The second aspect of custody is physical custody - the schedule.
 There are lots of schedules out there.
 Some parents who separate feel that it is in their children’s best interests to have a shared parenting (approximately equal time) schedule.
 Examples are week on, week off or Monday and Tuesday with mom, Wednesday and Thursday with Dad then alternate weekends.

 Other parents feel that it is in the children’s best interests to have a primary residence with one parent and for the children to visit with the other parent on alternate weekends and one evening during the week.